-Benefit Description Canes Certain types of braces Crutches Hospital beds Oxygen and oxygen equipment Respiratory equipment Walkers Wheelchairs Member Cost Sharing amounts you are required to pay are based on the cost of equipment to the Plan.
-13. Early Intervention Services The Plan covers early intervention services provided for Members until three years of age.
-Covered Benefits include: Nursing care Physical, speech, and occupational therapy Psychological counseling Screening and assessment of the need for services 14.
-Emergency Room Care If you have a Medical Emergency, you are covered for care in a hospital emergency room.
-Please remember the following: If you need follow-up care after you are treated in an emergency room, you must call your PCP.
-Your PCP will provide or arrange for the care you need. • If you are hospitalized, you must call the Plan at 1-877-907-4742 within 48 hours or as soon as you can.
+Benefit Description

+• Canes

+Certain types of braces

+Crutches

+Hospital beds

+Oxygen and oxygen equipment

+Respiratory equipment

+• Walkers

+Wheelchairs

+Member Cost Sharing amounts you are required to pay are based on

+42.5.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1. the cost of equipment to the Plan.

+13. Early Intervention Services

+The Plan covers early intervention services provided for Members until three years of age.
+Covered Benefits include:

+Nursing care

+Physical, speech, and occupational therapy

+Psychological counseling

+Screening and assessment of the need for services

+14. Emergency Room Care

+5 , If you have a Medical Emergency, you are covered for care in a hospital

+emergency room.
+Please remember the following:

+If you need follow-up care after you are treated in an emergency

+room, you must call your PCP.
+Your PCP will provide or arrange for

+the care you need.

+If you are hospitalized, you must call the Plan at 1-877-907-4742 Within 48 hours on a good and a land and a good a good and a good a good and a good and a good a good and a good a good and a good and a good a g

+within 48 hours or as soon as you can.
 This telephone number can also be found on your ID card.
-If notice of hospitalization is given to the Plan or PCP by an attending emergency physician, no further notice is required.
-15. Family Planning Services The Plan covers family planning services, including the following: Contraceptive monitoring Family planning consultation Pregnancy testing Genetic counseling FDA approved birth control drugs, implants or devices Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices.
-16. Fertility Services This fertility benefit applies to members who do not meet the definition of infertility under Massachusetts law (M.G.L. c.
-175, section 47H and 211 C.M.R 37.09).
-This benefit is meant to support inclusive family expansion for people across sexual orientation and gender identity spectra, including those without coparenting partners.
-Fertility services may be considered Medically Necessary without a diagnosis of infertility.
-The Plan covers fertility services when determined to be Medically Necessary.
-Only the following fertility services are covered: Intrauterine Insemination (IUI) Denor energy Donor sperm Donor egg procedures, including related egg and inseminated egg • Donor egg procedures, including related egg and inseminated egg procurement, processing and cryopreservation up to a maximum of 24 months.
-In-Vitro Fertilization (IVF) Reciprocal In-Vitro Fertilization (IVF)
+If notice of hospitalization is given to

+the Plan or PCP by an attending emergency physician, no further

+notice is required.

+15. Family Planning Services

+The Plan covers family planning services, including the following:

+Contraceptive monitoring

+Family planning consultation

+Pregnancy testing

+Genetic counseling

+FDA approved birth control drugs, implants or devices

+Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices.

+16 Foutility Complete and the insertion or removal of birth control implants or devices.

+16. Fertility Services This fortility bonefit applies to members who do not recent the

+This fertility benefit applies to members who do not meet the definition of infertility under Massachusetts law (M.G.L. c.
+175, section

+47H and 211 C.M.R 37.09).
+This benefit is meant to support inclusive

+family expansion for people across sexual orientation and gender

+identity spectra, including those without coparenting partners.
+Fertility

+services may be considered Medically Necessary without a diagnosis of

+infertility.

+The Plan covers fertility services when determined to be Medically

+Necessary.
+Only the following fertility services are covered:

+Intrauterine Insemination (IUI) Donor sperm

+Donor sperm Donor egg procedures, including related egg and inseminated egg

+procurement, processing and cryopreservation up to a maximum of

+24 months.

+In-Vitro Fertilization (IVF)

+Reciprocal In-Vitro Fertilization (IVF)